 Visit the ASME faculty advisor, Dr. Steven Marra (marra@jhu.edu) in Latrobe 123 for information and application materials.
-Information about ASME can be found at http://www.asme.org/.

 10.4.
 Extracurricular Activities

 As a department, Mechanical Engineering participates in University intramural athletics.
 Mechanical Engineering fields strong teams in softball, and periodically participates in basketball, volleyball, and other sports.